agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters-brainless.md

 The lean class has exactly the same functionality.
 It stores four values for the user.
 The getters and setters of the over-blown class allow immediate reading and updating of each data member . . . there are no restrictions.

 The lean class is easier to read and understand.
-For the over-blown class you can’t scan it easily.
+For the over-blown class you can't scan it easily.
 More than this: to be assured that the getters and setters do not do anything complicated, you have to read each getter and each setter to check that all it does is a simple assignment.
 By simply allowing the members to be accessed, then you _know_ that there is no extra side effects.
 This is where the cost of maintenance comes from.

 The over-blown class does not allow for any additional safety.
 The password is not any more or any less protected.
 There is no additional security.
 There is no additional memory control.
 Nothing is changed in the over-blown class as far as run time functionality is concerned.
 There is no additional runtime benefit to unnecessary getters and setters.